tryretool/legal/pages/agreements/product-specific-terms/assist.md

 - “**Assist Beta**” means the features of the Services that use a Supported LLM to help Customer create or modify Custom Apps through natural language instructions.
 - “**Assist Prompt**” means any data entered by Customer or an Authorized User into Assist Beta, including prompts and natural language instructions, to generate Suggestions.
 - “**Custom App**” means any application, workflow, or process that is customized, programmed, or developed by Customer using the Services.
+- “**Customer Data**” means any electronic data or content that an Authorized User submits to a Custom App, for example, by querying a Database, but excluding Non-Retool Products and the Services.
 - “**DPA**” means the data processing addendum executed between the parties, or if the parties have not executed a data processing addendum, then the data processing addendum located at https://retool.com/dpa.pdf.
 - “**Suggestion**” means any data generated and returned by Assist Beta to Customer or an Authorized User based on the Assist Prompt.
 - “**Supported LLM**” means any of the large language models that Customer may use with Assist Beta, as set forth in the applicable Documentation.